IPutMilkInTea/IPutMilkInTea/README.md

-## Description
+## Hi, I'm Jonas

-I'm an aspiring AI & data engineer currently in his 3rd year of studying IT.
+I'm an aspiring AI & data engineer in his 3rd year of studying IT.
 Currently, I'm following a graduate program before returning to finsish my bachelor's degree.
+I started coding at the age of 12 and have been into it ever since. <br/>
+At the moment, I help teach young kids to code on weekends as part of [Codefever](https://codefever.be/en)

 ---